 - 160 g unsalted butter

-- Melt the chocolate with butter in a heat proof bowl over simmering water together with butter and sugar.
+- Melt 300 g dark chocolate in a heatproof bowl over simmering water together with 160 g unsalted butter and 160 g sugar.

 - Mix until the sugar is dissolved then remove from the simmering water and set aside to cool down a bit.

-- Separate the egg yolks from the whites.
+- Separate the egg yolks from the whites of 5 large eggs (50 g each w/o shell).

 - When chocolate mixture has cooled down a bit, mix a few spoons into the egg yolks, one at a time to temper and prevent the yolks from scrambling.
-Then mix all the yolks into the chocolate mixture, followed by the flour, a little at the time to avoid lumps.
+Then mix all the yolks into the chocolate mixture, followed by 70 g all-purpose flour (plain flour), a little at the time to avoid lumps.
 Set aside.

-- Add a pinch of salt to the egg whites and beat them to stiff peaks, then incorporate them into the chocolate mixture in 3 parts.
+- Add ⅛ tsp Diamond Crystal kosher salt to the egg whites and beat them to stiff peaks, then incorporate them into the chocolate mixture in 3 parts.
 Fold them in gently, this affects the texture of the cake.

 - Pour the batter into lightly buttered form and bake for 30–35 minutes.